FRCTeam2992/TShirtCannon-2023/README.md

 | Signal 2 ON  |   MED AIR    |    HI AIR    |

 In code, this is controlled through two GPIO ports, one for each signal line to the spike relay.
-These are mapped to button inputs controlling whether the signal lines are triggered which tied to low pressure shots and high pressure shots respectively.
-Shots are executed by a third button mapped for a shot for each barrel, and shots are debounced to happen for a triggering happening for a duration of one robot cycle in a given interval of a few seconds.
+These are mapped to button inputs indicating whether to shoot high, medium, or low air shots.
+Barrel selection is done by a separate button mapping, and the barrel selection must be held while the shot is triggered.
+Shots are debounced to happen for each barrel triggering happening for a duration of one robot cycle in a given interval of a few seconds.

 ### Supporting code files